z-b-b/Live_web_game-simon_says/README.md

 # Web game - simon says
-A simple game by Simon says - the game in Hebrew
+A simple game of simon says. the game is in hebrew.